movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The highest valid superblock generation is the commit point:

-1. Write ordered data to every required mirror.
+1. Submit ordered data to every required mirror and wait for completion.
 2. Drain delayed references, update block-group accounting, and rewrite dirty root items to a fixed point.
 Include allocator change sequence in the stability check: this work can COW more trees and queue more references.
-3. Finalize metadata headers/checksums and write every required mirror.
+3. Finalize metadata headers/checksums, submit every required mirror, and wait for completion.
 4. Drain device buffers and issue `DIOCCACHESYNC`.
 5. Write updated superblocks at usable mirrors within the recorded device size.
 6. Drain and cache-sync again, then publish in memory and release pinned space.